Skip to main content

 Local Government Reorganisation (LGR), is the process in which the structure and responsibilities of local authorities are reconfigured.
 The Government has set out plans to move away from the current two-tier system of district and county councils in England.
 This is relevant to Cambridgeshire County Council and the five district councils in the county (Cambridge City Council, East Cambridgeshire District Council, Fenland District Council, Huntingdonshire District Council and South Cambridgeshire District Council).

-Local services in Cambridgeshire will be delivered by one or many unitary authorities.
-A single tier of local government.
+Local services in Cambridgeshire will be delivered by one or many unitary authorities - a single tier of local government.

 Timeline